-Please bear in mind that at very busy times you may have to wait a while for a taxi, to avoid dissapointment we recommend using one of the many taxi companies at the top of this page.
-By pre-booking you may also save money!
+Please bear in mind that at very busy times you may have to wait a while for a taxi, to avoid disappointment we recommend using one of the many taxi companies at the top of this page.
+By pre-booking, you may also save money!

 Museums, art galleries, historic houses, palaces, churches, theatre, opera, ballet, concerts, cinema – London has everything a culture vulture could want.
-If shopping is your thing then you have a huge choice, from speciality shops in Covent Garden to the iconic Harrods and of course Europe’s busiest shopping street, Oxford St. World class restaurants, bars and clubs complete the perfect city break.
-The estimated fare for a taxi between Gatwick Airport and Central London is £66.20.
+If shopping is your thing then you have a huge choice, from speciality shops in Covent Garden to the iconic Harrods and of course Europe’s busiest shopping street, Oxford St. World-class restaurants, bars and clubs complete the perfect city break.

 If you like your city break by the sea, then Brighton in Sussex is ideal.
-Now regarded as one of Europe’s premier spots for night life and a great choice for stag and hen parties.
+Now regarded as one of Europe’s premier spots for nightlife and a great choice for stag and hen parties.
 Brighton also offers good shopping, especially around the Lanes, and interesting tourist attractions such as the Royal Pavilion and Brighton Marina.
-Brighton has a good LGBT scene and is regarded as the “gay capital” of the UK and Europe, although it’s still an exciting place for straight people too.
-For those who enjoy the outdoors there are some excellent walks on the South Downs and along the coast.
-A taxi from Gatwick to Brighton would cost £63.75.
+For those who enjoy the outdoors, there are some excellent walks on the South Downs and along the coast.

 Chessington World of Adventures

 If you have children or are a thrill seeker yourself, a trip to Chessington World of Adventures in Surrey is a must.
 Originally a zoo, the theme park at Chessington opened in 1987 making it an extremely popular visitor destination.
-In addition to the traditional tigers, lions and monkeys there is also a Sea Life Centre complete with walk-under glass tunnel with sharks and rays.
-The zoo is now more of a theme park with rides and attractions that offer something for everyone, although minimum heights apply for certain rides.
-The average fare for taxi from Gatwick Airport to Chessington would cost an estimated £53.75.
-For more information and to avoid disappointment see their website.
+In addition to the traditional tigers, lions and monkeys there is also a Sea Life Centre complete with a walk-under glass tunnel with sharks and rays.

 If you or your children enjoy the Thomas the Tank Engine books then a visit to the Bluebell Railway is a must-do.
 Popular in the spring when the bluebells are at their best and at Christmas for the Santa Specials, anyone who is into steam engines will love this 9 mile stretch of heritage line.